 Oral Surgery Michiana’s Facial Trauma Expertise

-Dr. Collins and Dr. Hull are experienced in treating all types of head trauma, facial injuries, and neck trauma.
-Their compassion and expertise make the journey to recovery easier, because they understand how painful and emotionally difficult facial trauma are for their patients.
+Dr. Collins, Dr. Hull, and Dr. Nizza are experienced in treating all types of head trauma, facial injuries, and neck trauma.
+Their compassion and expertise make the journey to recovery easier because they understand how painful and emotionally difficult facial trauma is for their patients.

 State-of-the-art technologies and innovative approaches to facial and neck reconstruction and repair are the cornerstones of our approach.
 Our mission at Oral Surgery Michiana is to provide optimal treatment with minimal pain and personal support throughout your recovery.
 We aim to get your life back to normal as quickly as possible.

 Any severe injury to the head, skull, face, or brain is considered head trauma.
 This may include fractured bones, lacerations, open wounds, or internal bleeding.
 Injuries that fall into the head trauma category may consist of fractures of the jaws and teeth, fractured or crushed facial bones, and soft tissue injuries to the head, mouth, or face.
 Common head trauma injuries include fractured eye sockets, jaws, and cheekbones.
 Head trauma can cause severe damage to the underlying structures and muscles of the face, requiring reconstructive surgery to restore function and aesthetics.

 Our doctors meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Fractured facial bones (cheek, nose, or eye socket)